 A department chair heads each of the departments of the colleges.
-Chairs report to deans and serve at their pleasure, subject to written procedures in their bylaws for consultation of faculty regarding appointment of their chair as well as defining faculty responsibility for the curriculum.
+Chairs report to deans and serve at their pleasure, subject to written procedures in their unit's bylaws.
+Bylaws also outline procedures for consultation of faculty regarding appointment of their chair as well as define faculty participation in curriculum development.
+Department chairs (or equivalent) are responsible for coordinating all aspects of the academic program(s) in each academic unit, including degree requirements and curricular offerings.
 Also, see Faculty Governance section. https://www.fsu.edu/academics/departments.html

 There are 2 different types of schools at Florida State University.
-First, there are schools that function in a manner similar to a college with directors who function much like deans (i.e. the Dedman School of Hospitality and the Jim Moran School of Entrepreneurship).
+First, there are schools that function in a manner similar to a college with directors who function much like deans (i.e. the Dedman School of Hospitality).
 These directors also report to the Provost and Executive Vice President for Academic Affairs and are part of the Academic Deans Council.

 Second, there are schools that fall under colleges (much like departments) and have directors who function much like department chairs (i.e. School of Dance, School of Communication, and the School Askew School of Public Administration).
-Directors of these schools report to deans and serve at their pleasure and the President of the University subject to written procedures in their bylaws for consultation of faculty regarding appointment of their chair as well as defining faculty responsibility for the curriculum. https://www.fsu.edu/academics/departments.html
+Directors of these schools report to deans and serve at their pleasure and the President of the University subject to written procedures in their bylaws.
+Bylaws also outline procedures for consultation of faculty regarding appointment of their chair as well as define faculty participation in curriculum development.
+Department chairs (or equivalent) are responsible for coordinating all aspects of the academic program(s) in each academic unit, including degree requirements and curricular offerings. https://www.fsu.edu/academics/departments.html

 All colleges/schools and departments must have bylaws that meet the requirements set forth in the current FSU-UFF Collective Bargaining Agreement, including college/school or department-specific promotion and tenure, evaluation, and merit criteria for tenure-track and specialized faculty.